French Polynesian franc: Coins

+These images are to scale at 2.5 pixels per millimetre.
+For table standards, see the coin specification table.
+Source: Numista.
+See CFP franc for the currently circulating coins.

 In September 2021 the IEOM issued a single set of smaller CFP franc coins common to all French Pacific Territories, to replace the two sets of coins used separately for New Caledonia and French Polynesia.
 The 1 and 2 franc coins were discontinued, and a new bimetallic 200 franc coin was issued.
 The old coins were withdrawn from circulation in January 2023.

 Banknotes

 In 1914, the Banque de l'Indochine in Papeete (the capital of French Polynesia on Tahiti) introduced notes for 5, 20 and 100 francs.
 In 1919, the Chamber of Commerce introduced notes for 25 and 50 centimes, 1 and 2 francs.
 The Banque André Krajewski also issued notes for these denominations in 1920.
 The Banque de l'Indochine introduced 500 franc notes in 1923, followed by 1000 francs in 1940.

 Wartime emergency currency was issued during both World War I and World War II in denominations ranging from 25 centimes to 2½ francs.
 The illustrated notes (right) are from the 1943 issue of Bons de Caisse des Etablissements Français de l'Océanie.